Full Force Nature: Home media and streaming releases

 On April 28, 2009, Echo Bridge Home Entertainment (under license from GRB Entertainment) released the show on DVD in Region 1.

 On January 25, 2010, Echo Bridge Home Entertainment (under license from GRB Entertainment) released both volumes of Full Force Nature on DVD in Region 1.

 On December 20, 2016, GRB Entertainment made the show available for streaming on YouTube.

-In 2018, the series was available online on the streaming services Netflix and Tubi, but the show was later removed on Netflix in 2019 and Tubi in 2020.
+In 2018, the series was available online on the streaming services Netflix and Tubi, but the show was later removed on Netflix in 2019 and Tubi in 2020, but it returned to the latter service in July 2023, when FilmRise acquired digital distribution rights to the show, along with other shows from GRB Studios.